Help for Veterans

 You can help!
 Your gift provides veterans with access to food, health care, housing, treatment for disabilities, child support, pensions, job training benefits, and help with employment discrimination.
 Priority will be given to those who need help the most, particularly those in rural and isolated areas.
 (Click here to find out more about why veterans need legal help, and read more here on our blog).

 NEW Justice Bus® Trips to Serve Veterans: Teams of volunteer attorneys and law students will be recruited and trained to bring free legal clinics directly to veterans in rural communities.
-Pioneered in 2007, the Justice Bus trips have successfully bolstered staffs in isolated areas where resources are stretched thin and people can wait weeks to get legal advice.
-Our goal in 2013 is to establish four new trips to bring one-on-one legal help to at least 200 low-income, rural veterans.
+Justice Bus trips have successfully bring teams of volunteers to isolated areas where resources are stretched thin and people can wait weeks to get legal advice.
+Our goal in 2014 is to do four new trips to bring one-on-one legal help to at least 200 low-income, rural veterans.

-Five Veterans Law Fellowships: Five full-time attorneys have already been placed at nonprofits in Los Angeles and San Diego counties, which has the highest population of veterans and homeless veterans.
+Six Veterans Law Fellowships: Six full-time attorneys have already been placed at nonprofits in Los Angeles, which has the highest population of veterans and homeless veterans.
 OneJustice collaborates with the national Equal Justice Works AmeriCorps Fellowship program to provide fellowships that will build a coalition of attorneys to meet unmet needs for legal aid.
 Each attorney will help an average of 150 at-risk veterans annually.
-We have already secured the funding for these Fellows.

 You can help.
 Give to the Veterans' Legal Aid Fund today.